We are doing science for policy

 Carbon capture and storage gained more political attention in Europe from 2005.
 The first CCS communication dates from 2006.
 In 2007, CCS was included in the European agenda as an important tool to keep climate change in control.
 In 2009, the EU Directive on geological storage of CO2 (called CCS Directive) was published.
 CCS projects have benefited from funding mechanisms both at EU and national levels for R&D and demonstration.
 The JRC has contributed in several CCS-related policy initiatives of the European Commission with the following projects under development:

-The realisation of large-scale CCS projects in Europe has been challenging, with many projects being slowed down by financial restrictions, public acceptance and also lack of incentives.
-In continental Europe,the Dutch Rotterdam Capture and Storage Demonstration Project (ROAD) is active hoping to take a final investment decision in the coming period.
-Initiatives on national level such as the Norwegian feasibility full-chain CCS studies as well as on EU level with, for example, the EU Emission Trading System reform and the Innovation Fund are expected to unlock the potential of CCS/CCU in Europe.
+The realisation of large-scale CCS projects in Europe has been challenging, with many projects being slowed down or canceled by financial restrictions, public acceptance and also lack of incentives.
+Initiatives on national level such as the Norwegian feasibility full-chain CCS studies as well as on EU level with, for example, the upcoming Innovation Fund could unlock the potential of CCS/CCU in Europe.